Standoff (TV series)

-Standoff is an American drama series that premiered on the Fox network on September 5, 2006.
+Standoff is an American drama television series that premiered on the Fox network on September 5, 2006.
 Created by Craig Silverstein, the series focused on an FBI Crisis Negotiation Unit whose members negotiated hostage situations and shared relationships.
 The show was produced by Sesfonstein Productions and 20th Century Fox Television and its executive producers were Craig Silverstein, Tim Story, and Glen Mazzara.
 A total of 18 episodes were produced and the series completed its original run on July 20, 2007.

 Plot

 The premise of the show was set up in the opening scene of the series pilot.
 In an attempt to connect with the hostage-taker, Matt Flannery (Ron Livingston), a negotiator for the FBI, reveals to him and his colleagues who are listening to his conversation, that he has been sleeping with his partner, Emily Lehman (Rosemarie DeWitt).
 Their supervisor Cheryl Carrera (Gina Torres) is concerned about how their relationship will affect their jobs.
 Each episode revolves around the main plot of a hostage situation and the subplot of Matt and Emily's relationship.
 In the hostage situation, the FBI Crisis Negotiation Unit is typically called upon to deal with the hostage-taker.